-Students will have access to online material across 115+ libraries - including the main University Library (9 million+ items), their college library, the Philosophy Department library!
+You will have access to online material across 115+ libraries - including the main University Library (9 million+ items) - your college library, and the Philosophy Department library.
 Membership of the University Library allows remote access to relevant journals and papers.
 The intention is for any mandatory text to be available online.